raspberrypilearning/dodgeball/en/step_6.md

 --- task ---

-Add more code to your ball sprite, so that they move across all 3 platforms.
+Add more code to your ball sprite so that clones of it move across all three platforms.

 ![screenshot](images/dodge-ball-more-motion.png)